Lincoln's Faith in God

 By Gordon Leidner — Great American History

+Was Abraham Lincoln a Christian?
 Lincoln’s relationship with God is a subject highly debated by historians and students of history.
 Some say Lincoln was an unbeliever, or at least a skeptic, of Christianity.
-A few say he was an atheist.
-Many say he was a “deeply religious” man that daily sought God’s guidance.
+A few claim he was an atheist.
+Many say that as president he read the Bible and was a “deeply religious” man that daily sought God’s guidance.

 So . . . you are invited to read further for the evidence, or jump to the Conclusions below.